High Chess is a drawless variant that gives Black compensation for White’s first move.

 Highness significantly changes the endgame.
 When there are few men left on the board, Kings will gravitate towards the centre.
 While checkmate is still a common outcome, endgames such as King + Bishop + Knight vs King are easier to win by exhaustion.

 Highness puts the onus on the Low player to do something.
-If they only make passive moves they will lose by exhaustion, so they are compelled to make active moves, become High, or checkmate their opponent.
+If they only make non-vital moves they will lose by exhaustion, so they are compelled to make vital moves, become High, or checkmate their opponent.
 While they may pass rather than move, the Low player will be exhausted if both players repeatedly do so.
 Therefore, passing is only useful to the High player, and only the Low player can find themselves in zugzwang (the situation in which all of one’s available moves are detrimental).

 High Chess addresses two issues in Orthodox Chess: the prevalence of draws and White’s first-move advantage.
 Neither of these are major problems for most players, but at elite levels most games are drawn, and more than 60% of decisive games are won by White.